Fishery Resources (FISH)

 Credit arranged

 Management issues and problems in large river fisheries in North America and globally; importance of flood plains; ecological bases for management actions in large rivers; river fisheries in the context of multiple use of large rivers.
+Typically Offered: Varies.
 Cooperative: open to WSU degree-seeking students.
-(Fall, alt/years)

 Historical and current relationships between wildness and domestication as it relates to fisheries management and aquaculture in mitigation and industry.
 Interactions between wild and hatchery-reared fishes, including salmon.
+Typically Offered: Varies.
 Cooperative: open to WSU degree-seeking students.
-(Fall, alt/years)

 Examination of physical, chemical, and biological characteristics of inland waters.
 Laboratory focus will be on sampling waterbodies in Idaho, equipment use, and analysis of samples.
 Part of the course is dedicated to a service-learning project to tackle a real-world problem in limnology.
 Two lectures and one 4-hour laboratory per week.
 Depending on the service-learning project, one 1-day weekend field trip may be required.
 Additional reading, and/or collation of service-learning reports, and/or written reports of assigned literature required for graduate credit.
 Typically Offered: Fall.
 Cooperative: open to WSU degree-seeking students.

-The course will survey the evolutionary origins and identification of major groups of invertebrates occurring in freshwater, examine the key behavioral, morphological, and physiological traits possessed by freshwater invertebrates, identify the key ecological roles and influence of invertebrates in freshwater ecosystems and ecosystem services, and demonstrate how freshwater invertebrates can be used to monitor water quality and ecosystem condition.
+The course will survey the evolutionary origins and identification of major groups of invertebrates occurring in freshwaters; examine the key behavioral, morphological, and physiological traits possessed by freshwater invertebrates; identify the key ecological roles and influence of invertebrates in freshwater ecosystems and ecosystem services; and demonstrate how freshwater invertebrates can be used to monitor water quality and ecosystem condition.
+Typically Offered: Varies.
 Cooperative: open to WSU degree-seeking students.
-(Spring, alt/years)

 This course focuses on sampling techniques and designs, length structure and body condition indices, age and growth of fishes, mortality estimation, and age-structured population models used in the management of exploited fish populations.
 Typically Offered: Spring (Odd Years).